 The ancient city of Toledo stands on a hill above the Castilla-La Mancha plains of central Spain.
 The city is well known for its mixture of Christian, Arab and Jewish monuments, located within the fascinating walled historic centre.
 Toledo is also the birthplace and former home of the Spanish painter El Greco.
 Toledo offers a wide selection of restaurants and tapas bars, serving the traditional local cuisine and more international offerings as well as the excellent wines of the region.
-There is plenty to see and do while visiting Toledo and we’ve outline some of the best sights to see in the city below.
+There is plenty to see in the city, and we’ve outlined some of the best things to do in Toledo, Spain below.

 1. Monastery of San Juan de los Reyes